decorator-factory/penguin-game/README.md

 - `penguin-game keep-recording-demo --input-file movie1.demo --output-file movie2.demo`
     starts out playing the demo movie in `movie1.demo`, and when it's done, records a new demo movie and puts that into `movie2.demo`.
 This allows you to record complicated demos in multiple sittings.
 Note that the demo in `movie2.demo` is incomplete, you'll have to append it to `movie1.demo` manually.

+- `penguin-game re-record-demo --input-file movie1.demo --output-file movie2.demo` plays a demo and records it into a demo. it exists for re-encoding existing demos in a new format.

 ## TODO list